S-2195

 Plain Language

-Operators may not provide an AI companion to any user in Rhode Island unless the system has an active protocol for addressing three categories of user-expressed risk: (1) suicidal ideation or self-harm, (2) physical harm to others, and (3) financial harm to others.
-The protocol must include, at minimum, a notification referring the user to crisis service providers such as a suicide hotline or crisis text line.
-This is a continuous operating prerequisite — the AI companion cannot lawfully be offered without the protocol in place.
-The statute is notably broader than comparable companion chatbot laws in that it also requires protocols for threats of physical and financial harm to third parties, not just self-harm.
+Operators may not operate or provide an AI companion to users unless the system contains active protocols addressing three categories of user expressions: (1) suicidal ideation or self-harm, (2) potential physical harm to others, and (3) potential financial harm to others.
+At minimum, the protocol must include crisis service referral notifications (e.g., suicide hotline, crisis text line).
+This is a continuous operating prerequisite — the AI companion cannot be offered at all without these protocols in place.
+Note the scope is broader than many comparable state laws: it covers not only self-harm but also expressions of intent to physically or financially harm others.

 Statutory Text